VLSI-EDA/PoC/README.md

 	     - [colorama][colorama]
 	     - [py-flags][pyflags]

-    All Python requirements are listed in [`pip3-requirements.lst`][pip3-req] and can be installed via:
+    All Python requirements are listed in [`requirements.txt`][pip3-req] and can be installed via:
-   `pip3 install -r pip3-requirements.lst`
+   `sudo python3.5 -m pip install -r requirements.txt`
  - Synthesis tool chains:
      - Altera Quartus-II &ge; 13.0 or
      - Lattice Diamond or